About

 AUDIO & MULTIDISCIPLINARY ARTS

-Ellen makes immersive audio work including fictional sound stories and soundwalks, focusing on nature restoration, environmental change, and more-than-human life, and featuring rich spatial soundscapes.
-She has been commissioned by organisations including The National Trust, and shortlisted for a Creative Climate Award for her immersive fictional sound story Riverlandia, which is a response to a river restoration project.
-She is currently working as an artist-in-residence in an environmental science centre, CREWW (The Centre for Resilience in Environment, Water and Waste), making audio and other creative and musical work around the water system and its resilience, in a project called Storying Water.
-Ellen’s immersive installation work will be shown in a forthcoming joint exhibition, Shifting Waterscapes, at Thelma Hulbert Gallery.
-Ellen has previously directed multiple immersive literary performances involving cross-arts collaborations as founder of Ark, an experiential live literature organisation, funded by Arts Council England and commissioned by The British Library.
+Ellen makes immersive literary audio work including fictional stories and evocative soundwalks, focusing on themes of nature restoration, environmental change, and more-than-human life, and featuring rich spatial soundscapes.
+Her work has been featured on BBC and ITV news.
+She has been commissioned by organisations including The National Trust, and shortlisted for a Creative Climate Award for her immersive fictional sound story, Riverlandia.
+She is currently working as Artist-in-Residence in an environmental science centre, CREWW (The Centre for Resilience in Environment, Water and Waste), making audio and other creative and musical work exploring water system resilience, leading the project Storying Water.
+Ellen’s immersive installation work has been shown in venues including The British Library, the Atlantic Centre for the Arts, and Postive Lights project.
+New work will be shown in a forthcoming joint exhibition, Shifting Waterscapes, at Thelma Hulbert Gallery in 2026.
+Ellen has previously curated and directed innovative immersive short story performance experiences involving cross-arts collaborations as founder of Ark, an experiential live literature organisation, funded by Arts Council England and commissioned by The British Library.
+Her creative practice intersects with academic research in the fields of acoustic ecology and the value of arts-based experiences and literary narratives.

 ACADEMIA

-Ellen works as a Senior Lecturer in Creative Writing the University of Exeter (part-time), and has a multidisciplinary and arts-led approach to academia.
-Her PhD is in literary anthropology, and she has Masters degrees in law and creative writing, and an undergraduate degree in Music from the University of Oxford.
-She has had success in funding applications, including being awarded the first major grant from industry in the Humanities, Arts and Social Sciences faculty for an arts-led residency project in an environmental science centre.
-She enjoys teaching, and has designed and convened academic courses for students including a foundational first year creative writing module, Write After Reading, and a specialist MA module called Writing for the Planet, exploring literary activism during the climate and ecological crises.
-She supervises PhD students working on creative writing projects that resonate her my own research and practice interests.
-She also enjoys leading creative writing workshops beyond the university, and has taught groups from anthropologists and scientists to artists to families in settings ranging from art galleries to libraries and moorlands.
+Ellen works as a Senior Lecturer in Creative Writing the University of Exeter (part-time), where her multidisciplinary and arts-led approach to research have led to success in research funding and leadership in Business, Engagement and Innovation.
+She had a career as a barrister before moving to academia, a PhD in literary anthropology, Masters degrees in law and creative writing, and an undergraduate degree in Music from the University of Oxford.
+She successfully negotiated the first major industry-funded grant in the Humanities, Arts and Social Sciences faculty for an innovative arts-led residency and research project in an environmental science centre.
+She enjoys teaching, has been shortlisted for an Outstanding Teaching Award by the student body at the University of Exeter, and has designed and convened innovative and popular academic courses for students including a foundational first year creative writing module, Write After Reading, and a specialist MA module called Writing for the Planet, exploring literary activism during the climate and ecological crises.
+She supervises PhD students working on creative writing projects that resonate her my own research and practice interests, and has a 100% record of her PhD students passing their vivas with no corrections and having their theses published.
+She also enjoys leading creative writing workshops beyond the university, and has taught groups from anthropologists, executives and scientists to artists to families in settings ranging from art galleries to libraries and moorlands.

 LAW

-Before focusing on writing, Ellen practised as a barrister for seven years at 39 Essex Chambers, specialising in human rights, Court of Protection cases and environmental and planning law.
-She has also worked on international legal projects as a human rights and rule of law consultant in Thailand, Botswana, and Myanmar, for organisations including the ICRC and Survival International.
-Her legal work and research has led to academic legal articles, and has also shaped her literary writing, including both her novels: The Unexpected explores the evolution of family law, while The Invisible Crowd was inspired by asylum cases she worked on as a barrister.
+Before focusing on creative writing and arts-led research, Ellen practised as a barrister for seven years at 39 Essex Chambers, specialising in human rights, Court of Protection cases and environmental and planning law.
+She has also worked on international legal projects as a consultant in Thailand, Botswana, and Myanmar, for organisations including the ICRC and Survival International.
+Her legal work and research has led to academic legal articles, and has also shaped her literary writing; her latest novel, The Unexpected, explores the evolution of family law, while her debut novel, The Invisible Crowd was inspired by asylum cases she worked on as a barrister.
 Her first book, Saffron Shadows, explores the impact of censorship laws on literary life and creative culture in Myanmar.

 MUSIC

 Ellen read Music at the University of Oxford, studied flute at the Royal Academy of Music, and used to play the flute professionally, and in a jazz quartet for fun.
-She has recently begun incorporating music and composition into her audio and performance practice.
+She now incorporates music and composition into her sound and multidisciplinary art practice.

 Contact me